extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 ### Modifiers

 Modifiers alter the date, and multiple modifiers can be applied to a date.
-Modifiers are applied in th
+Modifiers are applied in the order they are provided, from left to right.

+The following modifiers add a specified amount to the